Kings & Queens (Jamie T album): Singles

 The first single released from the album was "Sticks 'n' Stones" released on 29 June 2009.
 The titular EP featured three B-sides: "St. Christopher", "On The Green", and "The Dance of the Young Professionals"; and reached No. 15 on the UK singles chart.

 "Chaka Demus" was the second single to be released from the album and was out a week before the album, on 31 August.
 It peaked at No. 23 on the UK singles chart.
 The namesake EP also featured three B-sides: "Forget Me Not (The Love I Knew Before I Grew)" (feat.
 Hollie Cook & Ben Bones), "Planning Spontaneity", and "When They Are Gone (For Tim)".

 "The Man's Machine" was the third single from the album, released on 23 November 2009.
 The song interpolates intros from the Angelic Upstarts with The Rockin' Berries' cover of "Poor Man's Son", among a few others.
 This EP, too, featured three B-sides: "Believing in Things That Can't Be Done"; "Jenny Can Rely on Me"; and "Man, Not a Monster".

 The album's fourth single—a re-recorded version of "Emily's Heart", along with a cover Bruce Springsteen's "Atlantic City" as a B-side—was released on 15 March 2010.
-A music video for "Emily's Heart" preceded it on February 2010.
+A music video for "Emily's Heart" preceded it in February 2010.